By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 3.3.
 Edit feature

-command allows users to modify details of existing HealthWorker
+The edit command allows users to modify details of existing HealthWorker

-objects should the information need to be updated.
+or Request objects should the information need to be updated.

 edit <keyword> <index> <parameter> [<parameter>]…

-command arguments are first checked
+Similar to the add command, the edit command arguments are first checked

-class instance, where it evaluates for a
+passed into the EditCommandParser class instance, where it evaluates for a

 valid first keyword and argument prefixes and values.
 Additionally, the

-field is also checked against the existing list of HealthWorker
+<index> field is also checked against the existing list of HealthWorker

-to ensure that the provided <index>
+or Request to ensure that the provided <index> is a valid <index> in

 the list.